SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

     template: default.tex
 ---

 **Abstract:** Climate change not only threatens agricultural producers but also strains public agencies and financial institutions.
 These important food system actors include government entities tasked with insuring grower livelihoods and supporting agricultural response to continued global warming.
-We build upon prior work by offering prediction of institutionally-relevant future yield loss by employing neural network Monte Carlo to achieve a policy-salient "risk unit" scale.
+We build upon prior work by offering prediction of institutionally-relevant future yield loss by employing neural network Monte Carlo at policy-salient "insured unit" scale.
 We demonstrate this simulation of future risk within the U.S. Corn Belt from the perspective of the crucial U.S. Federal Crop Insurance Program (FCIP).
 Our results worryingly suggest more frequent and severe losses seen within our predictions would result in a financially onerous doubling in the annual probability of maize loss claims within FCIP's Yield Protection (YP) at mid-century relative to current levels.
-To further explore these results, we offer visualization-rich interactive tools to complement our presented method and open source pipeline.
-Altogether, we fill an actionable gap in current understanding by bridging existing historic yield estimation and climate prediction to support simulation of future crop loss.
-This perspective may help inform response needed to sustain essential agricultural programs in the face of continued warming.
+Offering visualization-rich interactive tools and open source pipelines, we fill an actionable gap in current understanding by bridging existing historic yield estimation and climate prediction to support simulation of future crop loss which may help inform policy.

 \bigskip